Counting Stars: Music video

 The music video was filmed on May 10, 2013, in New Orleans, Louisiana, and premiered on May 31, 2013.
 The video features the band performing the song in a gloomy ground floor of a building surrounded by hanging light bulbs, interspersed with scenes of several people in a religious revival service on the upper floor, dancing along with the song.
 At the end of the video, the ceiling collapses, causing one of the people in the service to fall through the floor into the room the band is performing in.
 The video also shows clips of an alligator crawling through the ground floor.

 The video became the first music video by a band in history to reach 1 billion views, doing so on November 2, 2015.
-It has received over 4.2 billion views and 18 million likes on YouTube, and, as of September 2025, is the 21st most viewed video on the site.
+It has received over 4.2 billion views and 18 million likes on YouTube, and, as of February 2026, is the 20th most viewed video on the site.

 Commercial performance

 "Counting Stars" debuted at number 32 on the Billboard Hot 100 on July 6, 2013.
 The song peaked at number two on January 18, 2014, and stayed there for two weeks behind "Timber" by Pitbull, featuring Kesha.
 The song spent 25 consecutive weeks in the top ten, and finished fifth for the most total weeks on the Hot 100 after spending 68 weeks on the chart.
 It is tied with "Apologize" as OneRepublic's highest-peaking single in the United States, and is their third US top-ten hit.
-The song has sold over 5.3 million copies in the US as of December 2014.
+The song has sold over 5.3 million copies in the US as of December 2014 and was certified eighteen-times Platinum by RIAA.

 In Canada, the song set the record for the longest climb to number one on the Canadian Hot 100, reaching number one on its 34th week on the chart on February 8, 2014.
 The song has topped the charts in Canada, Finland, Israel, Poland, Slovakia, and the United Kingdom, and charted within the top ten in 20 countries, including attaining top five placements in Australia, Germany, Ireland, and New Zealand.
 In the United Kingdom, "Counting Stars" spent 34 consecutive weeks inside the top 40.
 On October 11, 2014, the Official Charts Company confirmed that "Counting Stars" had sold 1 million copies in the UK.
-On February 28, 2022, Live Nation Entertainment confirmed that song had sold 41 million copies worldwide.
+On February 28, 2022, Live Nation Entertainment confirmed that the song had sold 41 million copies worldwide.